slaboure/DXFAutoJoin/README.md

 When exporting your DXF, first make sure to use the 2018 format (not anything older).
 Then, call the DXF Auto Join tool (see below).
 This exports another DXF file, that you can then import in your design tool, and:
 - go to any "Part xxx - Join Manually!" layer and manually join those shapes together
 - visit the "Individual Circles" layer and see if you want to move them to their proper layers so that you do not mistakenly cut holes in a sheet when you want to simply hide a part

+Note: when importing your DXF file in Affinity, make sure to select "all pages" or "Single Page", but not "Model" - otherwise your measurement/units won't work properly.

 # Installation
 Make sure you have python locally installed